 Inflow and infiltration are most common during wet weather events (rain storms, snow melt, high groundwater), when the pipe network is not able to handle the surplus flow.
 This causes backups in the system, overflows to the environment (streams, lakes, harbour, beaches, etc.), and flooding of private property including wastewater backups into basements.
 Exposure to these releases can be hazardous to human health and the environment.

 These videos from BC Capital Regional District show common sources of inflow and infiltration on private and public properties.

 Please note that these videos are not exhaustive.
 For example, sump pumps connected to the wastewater systems are major contributors of inflow in Halifax Regional Municipality and they are not illustrated in these videos.

-As per Halifax Water’s Rules and Regulations [PDF] discharging stormwater into the Halifax Water separated wastewater system is illegal in the Halifax Regional Municipality.
+As per the Halifax Water Regulations discharging stormwater into the Halifax Water separated wastewater system is illegal in the Halifax Regional Municipality.
 The Regulatory Services Department of Halifax Water manages the Inflow and Infiltration (I&I) Reduction Program.

 The goal of the I&I Reduction Program is to reduce stormwater inflow and infiltration from private properties from entering into Halifax Water’s wastewater system.

 The I&I Reduction Program: